Jones3D-The-Infernal-Engine/Documentation/ndy.md

 ```

 ## Section Sectors
 This section contains the level sectors.
 A sector is a closed polyhedron defined by vertices and surfaces from GeoResource section.
 All sectors must be convex.
+The info about sector flags can be found [here](https://github.com/smlu/ProjectMarduk/blob/53e67653e965ee843e9306f59b1927671e328cac/libraries/libim/content/asset/world/sector.h#L18-L32).
 ### Structure
 ```
 SECTION: SECTORS